-The first £500 of dividends and dividend distributions received (or deemed to be received) by a UK resident individual in a tax year will not be subject to income tax.
-Above this level, the income tax rates applying to dividends will be 8.75% for basic rate taxpayers, 33.75% for higher rate taxpayers and 39.35% for additional rate taxpayers.
+The first £2,000 of dividends and dividend distributions received (or deemed to be received) by a UK resident individual in a tax year will not be subject to income tax.
+Above this level, the income tax rates applying to dividends will be 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.

-Shareholders who are chargeable to corporation tax may have to divide the income allocation into two elements (in which case the division will be indicated on the tax voucher):
+Shareholders who are chargeable to corporation tax may have to divide the income allocation into two (in which case the division will be indicated on the tax voucher), income allocations representing UK and non-UK dividends received by the Company will be exempt from corporation tax for the Shareholder.
+Income allocations representing other types of income received by the Company will be taxable as if they were annual payments received after deduction of tax at the rate of 20%.